PeteGouldbourne/consult-with-icg-wes/faq.md

 ## Where can I find more information about these services?
 {: #faq-terms}

-Select the *Terms* link found on the *About* tab from the service configuration page to review the terms for each of the consulting services.
+Select the *Terms* link found on the *About* tab on the service configuration page to review the terms for each of the consulting services.

 ## What should I consider if my {{site.data.keyword.IBM_notm}} subscription will expire soon?
 {: #faq-subscription-timing}